The Downplay of a Key Condition

 Objective: Cross the “stranger” barrier with minimal social threat.

-- Bad: Intense eye contact, immediate personal questions (High Threat).
+- Bad: Intense eye contact, immediate personal questions (high threat).

+Drill: The 15% Solution.
 What is the 15% of social initiative you can take right now without anyone’s permission or extra resources?

 Phase 2: Deepening